department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-process/claim-types/standard-claim.md

 ### What evidence will VA look for to support my claim?

-We want to support your claim with evidence of:
+We'll look for evidence of:

 - A current physical or mental disability (damage to your body or mind that makes you less able—or totally unable—to do everyday tasks, including meaningful work)
 - An event, injury, or illness that happened while you were serving in the military to cause the disability